NEAR-Edu/welcome-track/docs/developers/04-protocol/03-storage.md

 When choosing a prefix, it should be distinct from any other prefixes used in your smart contract to avoid the possibility of storage collisions.

-In the Rust SDK, there is a derive trait [`BorshStorageKey`](https://docs.rs/near-sdk/latest/near_sdk/derive.BorshStorageKey.html) that manages this unique generation for you:
+In the Rust SDK, there is a derive macro [`BorshStorageKey`](https://docs.rs/near-sdk/latest/near_sdk/derive.BorshStorageKey.html) that manages this unique generation for you:

 ```rust showLineNumbers
 #[derive(BorshSerialize, BorshStorageKey)]